-What Happens If Your Flight Is Canceled Due To Weather?
-Don't Panic — There Are Options
+Here's What Happens If Your Flight Is Cancelled Due To Bad Weather

 The holidays seem like everyone's favorite time to travel.
 At the end of the year, it's nice to get away for a little bit, whether it's to visit family at home or go somewhere totally new.
 Unfortunately, traveling at this time of year can present some problems when it comes to the weather.
 Since we can't control the weather, it's important to be prepared and to know what happens if your flight is canceled due to weather.